Are you accepting new clients?

 Do you have a sliding scale?

-Each therapist can discuss reduced rates at her discretion.
+Each therapist can discuss reduced rates at their discretion.
 We will take into consideration how often you will attend sessions, the duration of your therapy, and what is most economical for your financial situation.
 Reduced fees and sliding scales are designed for clients who are serious about making a commitment to therapy but cannot afford the fees.
+Our reduced fee sliding scale offers a discount of up to 40% off of the standard session fee for qualifying candidates.
+Check out our rates and insurance page for more information.

 How can therapy help me?